xonst/minecraft-templates/readme.md

 # Minecraft Templates

 Welcome to the Minecraft Templates repository!
 Here, you'll find a comprehensive collection of templates covering blocks, entities, and scripts tailored for Minecraft enthusiasts and creators alike.
-Whether you're a seasoned Minecraft player looking to enhance your gameplay experience or a mod developer seeking customizable assets, this repository offers a diverse range of templates to meet your needs.

 ## Usage